Henriqueggperes/Henriqueggperes/README.md

   <img height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Henriqueggperes&layout=compact&langs_count=7&theme=dracula"/>
 </div>

-   ##**About me**😁##
+     <h2> <b>About me</b>😁</h2>
    <span height="60em"> My name is Henrique Gomes Peres, i am a FullStack developer from Brazil.
 I consider my self as a person wich is constantly hungry for knowledge and a passionate for technology an its advances.
-I'm looking foward to grow bigger and bigger in the technology field, and also willing to put myself to the test making me greater.<span>
+I'm looking foward to grow bigger and bigger in the technology field, and also willing to put myself to the test making me greater.</span>

 <div>
   <a href="https://instagram.com/henriquegperez" target="_blank"><img src="https://img.shields.io/badge/-Instagram-%23E4405F?style=for-the-badge&logo=instagram&logoColor=white" target="_blank"></a>